-Karl Karner (b.1973 in Feldbach, Austria) lives and works in Vienna and Feldbach, Austria.
-Karner obtained his MA at the Academy of Fine Arts, Vienna under Professor Heimo Zobernig.
+Karl Karner (b.1973 in Feldbach, Austria) lives and works in Feldbach, Austria.
+Karner studied at the Academy of Fine Arts, Vienna under Professor Heimo Zobernig.

 Karner positions his work between the disciplines of visual arts, performance and dance theatre.
 Within his practice, Karner continuously discusses bodily perception and the concept of corporeality itself.
 These are not only related to the human body, but can yet be understood as a wide discussion of object, materiality and space.
 In the artist´s installations and art environments, viewers frequently become players.
 Such participative impulses accentuate the irony inherent in these artworks.